CircuitSetup/Remote/README.md

 Normally, when this is unchecked, keeping the throttle in neutral (center) position holds the current speed.
 If this option is checked, speed will slowly decrease in neutral, just like a car when the kludge is held down or the gear is in neutral.

-##### &#9654; O.O, throttle-up trigger BTTFN-wide Time Travel

-This option selects the function of the O.O button:

-If checked, briefly pressing O.O prepares a BTTFN-wide Time Travel, which is then triggered when pushing the throttle stick upward.

-If unchecked, O.O is part of Music Player control and jumps to the previous song.

 ##### &#9654; Movie-like acceleration

 The Remote knows to modes of acceleration: "Movie mode" and "linear".